MicrosoftDocs/power-platform/power-platform/admin/invite-users-azure-active-directory-b2b-collaboration.md

    - See [Control user access to environments: security groups and licenses](control-user-access.md) on how to use security groups for your environments.

-2. Invite users to your environment that does not have a security group.
+2. Invite users to your environment that don't have a security group.

    - See [Admins adding guest users to the directory](/azure/active-directory/active-directory-b2b-admin-add-users).